 - Not So Different: The running theme of the series is whomever the issue focuses on being this and getting a Friendship Moment out of it.

 Issue #8: A Morning In The Life Of Winona

-Over the time of a morning, Winona transfers mud from the pigpen to Big Mac's bed, destroys Apple Bloom's spelling homework, eats Granny's bake sale pie and chases (and is then chased by) Opalescence, all while maintaining good dog status with Applejack.
+Over the course of a morning, Winona transfers mud from the pigpen to Big Mac's bed, destroys Apple Bloom's spelling homework, eats Granny's bake sale pie and chases (and is then chased by) Opalescence, all while maintaining good dog status with Applejack (if nopony else).